ultrabug/mkdocs-static-i18n/docs/setup/setting-up-languages.md

 ### Additional per language overrides options

 !!! warning
-    Any option you override here **MUST** be set (even to its default) on its main `mkdocs.yml` section before being overriden on one or more languages.
+    Any option you override here **MUST** be set (even to its default) on its main `mkdocs.yml` section before being overridden on one or more languages.

 |option|required|default|description|
 |---|---|---|---|